angelajjones/portfolio/README.md

-# My data analytics portfolio
+# About this portfolio
-A collection of my personal data analysis projects which I'm going to keep adding to on my journey in data analytics and visualization.
+This is a collection of my personal data analysis projects which I'm going to keep adding to on my journey in data analytics and visualization.
 Here's a [link](https://public.tableau.com/app/profile/angela.jones1086#!/) to the visualizations I've been doing on Tableau Public.
 I joined recently and am slowly adding to them by taking part in MOOCs and participating in community projects like #MakeoverMonday and #VOTD.

 My projects are separated into different folders depending on their focus and/or purpose.